openflighthpc/use.openflighthpc.org/docs/source/working-with-research-environment/slurm.rst

   Started running on host gateway1
   Finished running - goodbye from gateway1

-To submit your job script to the cluster job scheduler, use the command ``sbatch simplejobscript.sh``.
-The job scheduler should immediately report the job-ID for your job; your job-ID is unique for your current Alces Flight Compute cluster - it will never be repeated once used.
+To submit your job script to the research environment job scheduler, use the command ``sbatch simplejobscript.sh``.
+The job scheduler should immediately report the job-ID for your job; your job-ID is unique for your current Alces Flight Compute research environment - it will never be repeated once used.

 .. code:: bash